LawrenceLiao/weather-app/README.md

 * Under the root directory of the project
 * Execute below command to run all tests of this project:
   `./gradlew clean test`
-* No need to change any configuration or inject any arguments

 ## Interact with provided APIs
 ### `GET /weather`